-These three modules were designed to be progressive, meaning that the introductory content in Module 1 supports the practical examples given in Modules 2 and 3.
-The content covered in each of the three modules is supplemented by relevant supporting materials, allowing learners to further their knowledge of topics that are either: (a) particularly relevant to their field of study or (b) of particular personal interest.
+The three modules within the 'Uncertainty Analysis for Earth Observation' e-Learning course were designed to be progressive, meaning that the introductory content in Module 1 supports the practical examples given in Modules 2 and 3.
+The content covered in each of the three modules is supplemented by relevant supporting materials, allowing learners to further their knowledge of topics that are either: (a) particularly relevant to their field of study; or (b) of particular personal interest.

 In order to ensure that learners have an appropriate level of knowledge to access the course, an optional 'Test your knowledge' assessment has been created.
-This short optional assessment was specifically designed to give learners the opportunity to assess whether they possess the knowledge required to understand the concepts presented throughout the course.
+This short assessment was specifically designed to give learners the opportunity to assess whether they possess the knowledge required to understand the concepts presented throughout the course.
 Upon taking this optional assessment, users obtaining a passing grade are directed to Module 1 of the 'Uncertainty Analysis for Earth Observation' e-Learning course.
 Conversely, learners that do not achieve a passing grade are directed to supporting materials within the e-Learning course that they can use to revise or revisit topics that they found difficult before beginning the course.
+A graphical overview of the complete course structure, along with the learning pathway by which users navigate the course (black arrows) is shown below in Figure 1.